GayashanDeshapriya/Flutter-Notes/README.md

 # Writing a widget in code:
 ![Imgur](https://github.com/GayashanDeshapriya/Flutter-Notes/blob/main/Writing%20a%20widget%20in%20code1.png)

+- When creating widgets, there is only one requirement enforced by the widget superclass.
+It must have a build method.
 ![Imgur](https://github.com/GayashanDeshapriya/Flutter-Notes/blob/main/Writing%20a%20widget%20in%20code.png)

 - You can add methods and properties to the widget classes.
 ![Imgur](https://github.com/GayashanDeshapriya/Flutter-Notes/blob/main/Writing%20a%20widget%20in%20code%203.png)

 # Stateless Widget:
+- A StatelessWidget is a widget that you (as the developer) are okay with being destroyed.
+In other words, no information is kept within it that, if lost, will matter.

 # Stateful Widget:
+- Importantly:
+--The StatefulWidget class must implement the createState method.
+--The State object must implement the build method.
+--The StatefulWidget is immutable.
+--The State object is mutable.